 Andrew Asher took up fencing with his son in 2011 and was immediately hooked on the sport.
 He began fencing competitively in 2012 and joined BFC after moving to Bloomington in 2013.
 He has coached beginning epee at West Branch Fencers (Lewisburg, PA) and at BFC, and he is BFC's substitute epee coach.
 Andrew is an advocate of fencing as a lifelong sport and considers fencing an excellent sport to learn as an adult of any age.
 Andrew is a member of BFC Board of Directors and is also a faculty member of the Indiana University Fencing Club.

 Head coach Jason Dazey is a founding member of the Bloomington Fencing Club.
 He has been involved in fencing since 1997 and has been coaching since 2005.
 Jason attended the U.S. Fencing Coaches College for epee and saber.
 At the BFC, Jason coaches epee classes for beginning and advanced fencers.
 He hopes that his love of fencing is contagious and can inspire his students to get the most out of this sport.
 When not fencing Jason enjoys reading, cooking, and playing card games.
-Jason is on the BFC Board of Directors and currently serves as the President of the BFC.
+Jason is on the BFC Board of Directors and currently serves as the BFC President.

 Jacqui Sorg began fencing in 2012 at The College of William and Mary.
-She has been fencing with BFC since 2016 and has coached beginning fencers both at BFC and at small clinics in Williamsburg and Bloomington.
+She has been fencing with the BFC since 2016 and has coached beginning fencers both at the BFC and at small clinics in Williamsburg and Bloomington.
 She believes everyone can find a unique satisfaction in the sport of fencing and learn something new about themselves at the same time.
 She is currently a graduate student at IU and can easily be roped into critiques of Star Wars lightsaber battles.
+Jacqui is a member of the BFC Board of Directors.